 Skip to content

-How do I set up parental controls?
+How do I set up parental controls on my Belong DWA4135 Modem?

 Setting up access restrictions on your internet

 Need to set up some controls around how the internet gets used in your house?
-When it comes to your DWA0122 modem on the NBN networks (FTTP, FTTC or HFC) there are two ways to set up some restrictions:
+When it comes to your DWA4135 modem on the NBN networks (FTTP, FTTC or HFC) there are two ways to set up some restrictions:

 • Time of day controls